-Strategy 5 Table C-10 SW-1 Waste Reduction Goals Cost Estimates - 2020 Actions and Implementation Steps 2020 Department Responsible Cost Ranking Cost Assumptions A. Green Procurement Specifications Supporting g Action - Not quantified d at this time Finance and \$15,000 ~ \$15,000 based on estimate of cost of staff time to Develop Green Procurement Specifications handbook to serve as user-friendly resource to guide city purchases of "green" products, such as furniture, carpeting/flooring, paints, packaging materials, etc. Administrative Services (Purchasing) (one-time cost for policy development) develop policy (1/7 FTE of \$100,000 employee total cost) Design Green Procurement Specifications handbook to give preference to recycled products, recyclable and compostable products, products derived from renewable materials, and other products that produce lower waste across the product's lifecycle Include reference to city's Energy Efficient Procurement Policy, or include as part of new Green Procurement Specifications to provide one comprehensive guidance document B. Waste Reduction and Diversion Goals 80% diversion of 85% diversion of 90% diversion of Public Works Medium \$34,000 ~ \$34,000 based on estimate of cost of staff time to Establish zero-waste goal for municipal operations (define zero waste: 90% or 100% waste diversion); target to be included in Zero Waste Strategy municipally- generated food waste and 20% diversion of municipally- generated food waste and 20% diversion of municipally- generated food waste and 20% diversion of municipally- (Solid Waste) (one-time cost for policy development) develop policy (1/3 FTE of \$100,000 employee total cost) • In conjunction with municipal waste audits, establish waste reduction/diversion goals by building or department (whichever is easier to track) as means to achieving overarching zero-waste goals; re-evaluate building or department goals as part of regular waste audits municipally- generated compostable paper municipally- generated compostable paper generated compostable paper C. Waste Audits/Surveys and Diversion Rate Tracking at Municipal Facilities Supporting Public Works (Solid Waste) Low \$15,000 (one-time ~ \$15,000 based on estimate of cost of staff time to develop policy (1/7 FTE of \$100,000 employee total Perform waste audits at various city facilities to: determine type/quantity of waste being produced, measure effectiveness of existing waste diversion practices, identify opportunities for new waste diversion practices, establish baseline data for measuring progress towards waste reduction and diversion goals cost for policy development) cost) Establish regular waste audit cycle to track implementation of various waste reduction practices
+Strategy Table C-10 SW-1 Waste Reduction Goals Cost Estimates - 2020 Actions and Implementation Steps 2020 2035 2050 0 Department Responsible Cost Assumptions A. Green Procurement Specifications Supporting Action - Not quantified at this time Finance and Low \$15,000 ~ \$15,000 based on estimate of cost of staff time to Develop Green Procurement Specifications handbook to serve as user-friendly resource to guide city purchases of "green" products, such as furniture, carpeting/flooring, paints, packaging materials, etc. Administrative Services (Purchasing) (one-time cost for policy development) develop policy (1/7 FTE of \$100,000 employee total cost) Design Green Procurement Specifications handbook to give preference to recycled products, recyclable and compostable products, products derived from renewable materials, and other products that produce lower waste across the product's lifecycle Include reference to city's Energy Efficient Procurement Policy, or include as part of new Green Procurement Specifications to provide one comprehensive guidance document B. Waste Reduction and Diversion Goals 80% diversion of 85% diversion of 90% diversion of Public Works Medium \$34,000 ~ \$34,000 based on estimate of cost of staff time to Establish zero-waste goal for municipal operations (define zero waste: 90% or 100% waste diversion); target to be included in Zero Waste Strategy municipally- generated food waste and 20% diversion of generated food waste and 20% generated food waste and 20% generated food waste and 20% generated food waste and 20% generated food waste and 20% generated food waste and 20% generated food waste and 20% generated food waste and 20% generated food waste and 20% generated food waste and 20% generated food waste and 20% generated food waste and 20% generated food generated food waste and 20% wa generated foodgenerated foodwaste and 20%waste and 20%diversion ofdiversion of municipally- generated food waste and 20% diversion of municipally- (Solid Waste) (one-time cost for policy development) develop policy (1/3 FTE of \$100,000 employee tot cost) In conjunction with municipal waste audits, establish waste reduction/diversion goals by building or department (whichever is easier to track) as means to achieving overarching zero-waste goals; re-evaluate building or department goals as part of regular waste audits municipally- generated compostable paper municipally- generated compostable paper generated compostable paper C. Waste Audits/Surveys and Diversion Rate Tracking at Municipal Facilities Supportin g Action - Not quantifie d at this time Public Works (Solid Waste) Low \$15,000 (one-time ~ \$15,000 based on estimate of cost of staff time t develop policy (1/7 FTE of \$100,000 employee tot Perform waste audits at various city facilities to: determine type/quantity of waste being produced, measure effectiveness of existing waste diversion practices, identify opportunities for new waste diversion practices, establish baseline data for measuring progress towards waste reduction and diversion goals cost for policy development) COST) Establish regular waste audit cycle to track implementation of various waste reduction practices